miguelmoreto/NucleoF401-COIDE-BRTOS/README.md

 This demo uses two tasks.
 One of them flashes the LED and prints a string with a counter in serial every second.

 The second task is used to handle the user button switch press event.
-When the user press the button a string is printed in serial.
+When the user press the button a string is printed in serial and waits for user to input some character at the serial.

 Using a mutex to avoid conflicts with two tasks sharing the serial.
+This is done in UART driver (UART.c and UART.h).
+Using a small implementation of printf, adapted to be used with BRTOS UART driver (printf_brtos.c).

 Serial used is USART2 that is connected in STLINK V2-1 and becomes a Virtual Serial Com port when STLINK is connected.